Ditching the Traditional Backpack

-The Cross-Trek also comes equipped with a set of very rugged wheels that are as good as anything that I have found on a piece of luggage.
+The Cross-Trek also comes equipped with a set of very rugged wheels that are as good as anything that we've have found on a piece of luggage.
 Whether you're rolling the bag over a completely flat and smooth surface or pulling it across a cobblestone road, these wheels are up to the challenge.
 A high quality, telescoping handle, made from aircraft aluminum, aids that process further.
 When not in use, the handle conveniently disappears inside a zippered enclosure as well.

 If you'd prefer not to roll your luggage around, the Cross-Trek has you covered with a couple of other options as well.
-For instance, it has several handles on top of the duffel that help when lugging it from one point to the next, and there are hidden shoulder straps, and a hip belt, that quickly convert the bag into a backpack when necessary too.
-Both options come in very handy, but as someone who travels with a standard weekend duffel on occasion, the lack of a shoulder sling seemed like an oversight at times.
+For instance, it has several handles on top of the duffel that help when lugging it from one point to the next, and there are hidden shoulder straps, and a hip belt, that quickly convert the bag into a backpack when necessary.
+Both options come in very handy, but as someone who travels with a standard weekend duffel on occasion, the lack of a shoulder sling seems like an oversight at times.

-They cost $189 and $209 each, which makes them a relative bargain, all things considered.
+They cost $210 and $230 each, which makes them a relative bargain, all things considered.

 If you're in the market for a new piece of luggage and want something that you can carry with you on just about any adventure, it is tough to beat the Cross-Trek duffel bags.
 They are durable, versatile, and spacious, which is exactly what you need when hitting the road for an extended period of time.
 This is a bag that can survive just about anything and will deliver your gear to the destination in once piece.
 Granite Gear has a real winner on its hands here, and I expect that this is a product that will be very popular with adventure travelers.